transtats/transtats/README.md

 ## Transtats

-Transtats helps making packages ship-ready with translation completeness.
+Transtats helps making packages ready to ship with translation completeness.

 Use Cases
  - Tracking translation progress across packages for downstream releases with respect to current development.